 Proposition 1D provided $500 million for the construction of new career technical education (CTE) facilities and the modernization of existing career technical educational facilities.

-Districts may download the Career Technical Educational Model Curriculum Standards (PDF) and the recently adopted Career Technical Education Framework (PDF).
-The Standards, which are written for grades seven through twelve, specify learning goals in 58 career pathways organized around 15 industry sectors.
-The Framework is designed to guide curriculum discussions at the local level and the development of a rigorous and relevant career technical education curriculum that increases student achievement.
+Adopted Career Technical Education Framework (PDF) is designed to guide curriculum discussions at the local level and the development of a rigorous and relevant career technical education curriculum that increases student achievement.

 Career Technical Education Requirements for School Construction Projects at High Schools

 The New Construction application (Form SFPD 4.07) requires school districts to consult with its career technical education advisory committe if the project is lcoated on a high school (per Education Code Section 17070.52).
 In addition, Education Code Section 17070.95 requires districts to certify to the State Allocation Board their consultation with their career technical education advisory committee.

 Further information on career and technical education advisory committees: